Treeniks/bachelor-thesis-isabelle-vscode/content/main_client.typ

 === Choosing the relevant options

 Many of the options Isabelle exposes are not relevant for Isabelle/VSCode.
-For example, one of the option tags available is the `jedit` tag which, as the name suggests, includes options relevant specifically for JEdit.
+For example, one of the option tags available is the `jedit` tag which, as the name suggests, includes options relevant specifically for jEdit.

 The first options that are relevant are the options specifically designed for VSCode and the language server.
 These options are defined within `src/Tools/VSCode/etc/options`.
 To easily access these options, a new `vscode` option tag was added and assigned to these options.